-Let's start with the good news: The sporting goods industry is looking positively into the future, according to a study by the world-renowned consulting firm McKinsey.
+Let's start with the good news: The sporting goods industry is looking positively into the future, according to a study by the world-renowned McKinsey sports consulting.
 64 percent of high-profile industry respondents expect better business in 2021 than in the Corona year 2020.
 After many years of growth, the sporting goods industry shrank last year for the first time since the financial crisis of 2007/2008.

 The only exception was the Chinese market, which proved its reputation as a growth engine even in the most difficult year for a long time.
-Also good news for the industry is that the sports industry performed much better than the general apparel industry.
+Also great news for the industry is that the sporting goods trends performed much better than the general apparel industry.
 As early as September 2020, total sales were already higher than before the crisis began, very specifically in individual sports such as biking or the home sports sector.
-And 2021 promises a further upswing with major events such as the Olympic and Paralympic Games and the European Football Championship.
+And 2021 promises a further upswing with major events such as the Olympic and Paralympic Games and the European Football Championship

 But that's about it for the good news.
 The Corona pandemic remains a major factor of uncertainty and the industry is facing major challenges.
 "We are at a turning point.
 The New Normal is taking shape faster and faster, and the sports industry has to change," said Alexander Thiel, partner at McKinsey, summarizing the results of the study "Sporting Goods 2021" at the ISPO Munich Online.

 The consulting firm has identified eight key factors for the World Federation of the Sporting Goods Industry (WFSGI) that will determine the success and failure of everyone involved in the industry over the next one to two years.
 "There will be winners and losers.
 In such difficult times, you can make a fortune or fail," Thiel explained.